 Any ESA owner knows it’s important to have the right documents and forms, no matter where you’re planning on taking your animal: to a new home, on the bus, at work, or on a flight.
 When traveling on Frontier Airlines, they require that you fill out and provide completed paperwork for two documents.

-The first document, the Animal Behavior Acknowledgement, recognizes that you are liable for your ESA’s conduct.
+The first document, the Animal Behavior Acknowledgement, recognizes that you are liable for your service pet’s conduct.
 It also notes that you have properly trained the animal to behave appropriately for the flight in tight quarters around other people and that you understand and agree that should your pet act inappropriately, they will be removed from and/or not permitted to be on the flight.
-This is all according to Frontier Airline’s ESA and service animal rules.
 This ensures your pet is ready for the flight and will not cause a stir or disrupt the flight.

 Special Rules for Service Animals

-Traveling with a pet is not considered the same as traveling with a service animal or an emotional support animal.
-Frontier allows service animals on board their flights at no extra cost and the animal can fly out of a carrier on the floor by your feet.
-Some documentation, like identification, may be required when checking in, but a health certificate is not necessary.
-US Service Animals is a great support organization that can help when making travel arrangements.
-They can help you identify and prepare all the travel documentation you’ll need for a smooth and safe flight with your ESA.
+Traveling with a pet is not considered the same as traveling with a service animal.
+Frontier allows service animals onboard their flights at no extra cost and the animal can fly out of a carrier on the floor by your feet.
+Some documentation, including identification, may be required when checking in, but a health certificate is not necessary.

-- Don’t feed your pet for a few hours prior to the flight; this will prevent their need to urinate or defecate during the flight.
-This will also ensure your ESA will be less likely to whine and less likely to have to be removed due to urinating or defecating in the airport or on the airplane.
+- Don’t feed or water your pet for a few hours prior to the flight; this will prevent their need to urinate or defecate during the flight.
+This will also ensure your pets will be less likely to whine and less likely to have to be removed due to urinating or defecating in the airport or on the airplane.
+You can give your pet a small portion of food or water once in the crate and on the plane to help them relax.

 - Keep your dog or cat contained, either by using a leash or having them contained in a crate.